Rent (musical): Rent (Original Soundtrack of the Fox Live Television Event)

 The 2019 Fox Live Television Event, featuring Jordan Fisher as Mark and Brennin Hunt as Roger, directed by Micheal Greif and Alex Rudzinski and performed at Fox Studios, was recorded and is available to listen to on Spotify.

-Other Recordings
+Other recordings

 There are also many foreign cast recordings of international productions of the show.

 Adaptations

 Film

 In 2005, Rent was adapted into a movie directed by Chris Columbus with a screenplay by Stephen Chbosky.
 With the exception of Daphne Rubin-Vega (who was pregnant at the time of filming) and Fredi Walker (who felt she was too old for her role), who played Mimi and Joanne respectively, the original Broadway cast members reprised the principal roles.
 Released on November 23, 2005, the film remained in the box office top ten for three weeks, receiving mixed reviews.
 Several plot elements were changed slightly, and some songs were changed to spoken dialogue or cut entirely for the film.
-The soundtrack was produced by Rob Cavallo, engineered by Doug McKean and features renowned session musicians Jamie Muhoberac, Tim Pierce and Dorian Crozier.
+The soundtrack was produced by Rob Cavallo, engineered by Doug McKean and features session musicians Jamie Muhoberac, Tim Pierce and Dorian Crozier.